spg5958/Bichrom-GAT-Scripts/README.md

 # window length of each sample.
 This shold be equal to total window length that seq-net was train on (prediction window length + context window length)
 chop_genome_window_size=config.window_len+config.context_window_len
 ```
-Then run following command to predict on ChIP-seq tracks <br>
+Then run the following command to predict on ChIP-seq tracks <br>
 ```
 Run:
 ./predict_chip_seq_track_from_seqnet.sh
 ```

-Bed file containing the regions for prediction